mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

   <scope>test</scope>
 </dependency>
 ```

-We don't need spring-cloud-starter-contract-verifier as we are not going to write DSL contract.
+Spring-cloud-starter-contract-verifier BOM is needed if we are writing a DSL contract manually.
+We don't need this here as we are not going to write DSL contract.
 Rest Docs auto generate the DSL contract for us.

-Now, need following plugin to assemble generated contract and stubs to publish out to consuming applications.
+Now, we need following plugin to assemble generated contract and stubs to publish out to consuming applications.
+To demonstrate, we install the stubs jar to local Maven repository.

 ```
 <plugin>
 	<groupId>org.apache.maven.plugins</groupId>